 GAN EDEN - THE WINERY

-Until recently,GAN EDEN was a winery in every sense of the word.
-While many "wineries" are simply brand names, the customized output of winery facilities which produce many different brands for many different brand owners, GAN EDEN owned and operated its own facility, located in Sonoma County's Green Valley, between the cities of Sebastopol and Forestville, within walking distance of Iron Horse, Dehlinger and Kistler, and a short hop away from Martini & Prati, Taft Street, Topolos, Miramar Torres, and many others.
-We sold the winery property, and now it is owned by different owners, and produces different brands of wine, none of which are kosher.
-GAN EDEN Wines is now a retailer and distributor of GAN EDEN branded wines, owned by Craig Winchell rather than the family-owned Yayin Corp., which was dissolved after the facility was sold and some remaining wine, along with the brand name and web site, was given to Criag Winchell, the former winemaker and president of Yayin Corp.,and as such it is a totally different entity which has relocated with to Los Angeles.
+Until 2005,GAN EDEN was a winery in every sense of the word.
+While many "wineries" are simply brand names, the customized output of winery facilities which produce many different brands for many different brand owners, GAN EDEN (Yayin Corp) owned and operated its own facility, located in Sonoma County's Green Valley, between the cities of Sebastopol and Forestville, within walking distance of Iron Horse, Dehlinger and Kistler, and a short hop away from Martini & Prati, Taft Street, Topolos, Miramar Torres, and many others.
+We sold the winery property in 2005, and now it is owned by different owners, and produces different brands of wine, none of which are kosher.
+We are now in the process of attempting to resurrect the GAN EDEN brand name, after having liquidated the previous iteration of the wines through distribution and retail.
+The brand had been owned by Yayin Corp, but is now owned by Craig Winchell, former President/Winemaker of Yayin Corp.

 Our winery, in the days of Yayin Corp., was a 40,000 case facility.
 Because our wines are kosher certified, we could not allow access to the facility, so we did no custom production for others.
 At our height of production, we produced 25,000 cases per year, but we settled into a more moderate production of between 5,000 and 15,000 cases of distinctive, award winning varietal wines.